Mera Peak Climbing

 What's included

-• Airport transfers and guided sightseeing in Kathmandu valley with entrance fees
+• Airport transfers and guided sightseeing in Kathmandu Valley with entrance fees

 • Three-times meals during trek and Mera Peak climbing